 With that said, lower-pay occupations requiring less than a bachelor’s degree for entry, including both low- and middle-skill job areas, will still for the most part face the greatest chance of workplace activity change in the coming decades.
 Many of the most routine- and manually-oriented roles in production and office administration will also continue to require less and less human involvement.
-The average automation potential of occupations requiring less than a bachelor’s degree is 55 percent, more than double the 24 percent-susceptibility among occupations requiring at least a bachelor’s degree.
-Given this pattern, occupational groups like food preparation and serving, production, and administrative support—paying wages of only 50 to 75 percent of the national average—could experience current-task-level disruption in excess of 60 percent and ranging up to 80 percent.
+The average automation potential of occupations requiring less than a bachelor’s degree is 55 percent, more than double the 24 percent susceptibility among occupations requiring at least a bachelor’s degree.
+Given this pattern, occupational groups like food preparation and serving, production, and administrative support—paying wages of only 50 to 75 percent of the national average—could experience current task-level disruption in excess of 60 percent and ranging up to 80 percent.
 By contrast, occupations that require higher levels of educational attainment, such as business and financial operations or engineering, which pay more than 150 percent of the average wage, will see as little as just 14 percent of their current tasks be displaced by automation.

 Similar results surface when looking at the average automation potential of workers by actual educational attainment, rather than the estimated educational requirements of the roles they inhabit.
 By that measure, workers without a bachelor’s degree are on average employed in jobs with task automation potential of 49 percent.
 Some 29 percent of such workers are currently employed in jobs with an current-task automation potential over 70 percent.
 These estimates differ markedly from those for workers with at least a bachelor’s degree, whose jobs have an average automation potential of only 29 percent.
 What is more, just 6 percent of workers with a four-year degree or more are employed in jobs with high potential for disruption.